ErfanFazel/Nashenas_telegram_bot/README.md

 # Template for Telegram Bot
-Template to create a telegram bot in python

 ## How to Run
 1. First set your telegram bot token ad environment varible `TELEGRAM_BOT_TOKEN`: